rbarroslucas/FundPot-database-manager/README.md

 ## Overview

-This Streamlit application allows users to:
-- View a home page.
-- Update three different databases.
+This repository contains a Streamlit application designed to manage and update many datasets stored on Google Drive/Sheets.
+It also includes a mechanism to handle authentication if the Google Drive API token expires.

 ## Files